IPS-LMU/soundChangeR/README.md

 The software is entirely written in R.
 There is a number of R libraries you need, see at the top of `Rcmd/loadLibraries.R`.
 The top module is `Rcmd/ABMmain.R`, where you have some comments.
-Please consult `MANUAL.html` for detailed instructions.
+Demo and documentation are in `docu_ABM.html`.